 Kumu hula play the primary hula instruments: the pahu, a large, deep-voiced drum carved from the trunk of a coconut or breadfruit tree, and the ipu heke, a drum formed out of two joined gourds.
 The rhythmic drumbeats dictate the pace of the performance.

 choreography, costumes and music to tell its story.
-The accompanying instruments serve multiple purposes: the drums, rattles, and percussive sticks stimulate the audience with rousing beats, help the dancers stay synchronized, and offer visual clues that complement the storytelling.
+The accompanying instruments serve multiple purposes: the drums, rattles and percussive sticks stimulate the audience with rousing beats, help the dancers stay synchronized, and offer visual clues that complement the storytelling.
 A kumu might incorporate feathered ‘ulī‘ulī in a song about forest birds, or ‘ili‘ili (polished river stones, played like castanets) to bring the sound of mountain streams to the stage.
-Staffs evoke warfare, farming, or thunderstorms.
+Staffs evoke warfare, farming or thunderstorms.

-Hula dancers seeking to attain kumu status must handcraft their own drum.
+Hula dancers seeking to attain kumu status must handcraft his or her own drum.
 Kapono‘ai Molitau got a head start, fashioning his first drum at age nine.
-His makua hanai(adoptive) father, John Lake, inducted him early into the ancient art.
-Lake was a revered kumu hula and champion of Hawaiian cultural practices who taught his dancers to make their own costumes, lei, and implements.
+His makua hānai (adoptive) father, John Lake, inducted him early into the ancient art.
+Lake was a revered kumu hula and champion of Hawaiian cultural practices who taught his dancers to make their own costumes, lei and implements.

-Molitau still has the unfortunately embellished puniu, as hula custom dictates.
+Molitau still has the unfortunately embellished pūniu, as hula custom dictates.
 Your first implement embodies what you learned, he says.
 “Each time you make a new drum, go back and look at your first one.
 Recall the lessons.”

 Molitau is a large man with broad hands and bright eyes that soften when he smiles.
-Like his father before him, Molitau serves as kahuna nui (high priest) of the Big Island’s Pu‘ukohola Heiau, the largest temple in all of Hawai‘i.
-He teaches Hawaiian language at Kamehameha Schools’ Maui campus and leads ahalau, Na Hanona Kulike ‘o Pi‘ilani.
+Like his father before him, Molitau serves as kahuna nui (high priest) of the Big Island’s Pu‘ukoholā Heiau, the largest temple in all of Hawai‘i.
+He teaches Hawaiian language at Kamehameha Schools’ Maui campus and leads a hālau, Na Hanona Kulike ‘O Pi‘ilani.

 “The first kani [sound] of a drum is like a baby’s first cry,” he says.
 “It has a life now.”

 Molitau’s students learn to make — or birth — hula implements the traditional way.
 They follow cultural protocols, ask the akua (gods) for permission to collect raw materials, spend painstaking hours fashioning cordage out of hau tree bark, and start from scratch if it snaps midway.
-His last class wovehau cords ninety-five feet long for their drum lashings.
-They took their finished drums up to the summit of Haleakala to bless them on the summer solstice.
+His last class wove hau cords 95 feet long for their drum lashings.
+Then they took their completed drums up to the summit of Haleakalā to bless them on the summer solstice.

 “The wind, makani, is an influential part of who we are,” says Molitau.
 “It is our ancestors just beyond the veil that we cannot see.”
 On the island of Kaho‘olawe, he says, there’s a place where 152 winds meet.
 Molitau’s ancestors had names for each of them, though only a dozen are still known.
 When you stand there, he says, “winds come up your toes, up the back of your spine, all over you, just embracing you.”